TanByv/UniCode/README.md

 # UniCode
 Java and Python project repo for my university assignments.

+# Disclaimer
-Garbage tier code, do not use them for your own sake.
+Licensed under The Unlicense.
+You really shouldn't use the code in this repo for your own sake.